-The consolidated financial statements of Alterna Savings have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+The consolidated financial statements of Alterna Savings have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and in accordance with legislation for Ontario's Credit Unions and Caisses Populaires.
+There were no modifications as required by FSRA regulations to the preparation of the consolidated financial statements.